-Ink Think Tank will be debuting a new feature this fall called the Nonfiction Minute.
+Ink Think Tank has a new feature this fall called the Nonfiction Minute.
 It will help teachers choose what kind of nonfiction to use in the classroom.

 The American Library Association (ALA) announced the top books, video and audio books for children and young adults; including the Caldecott, Coretta Scott King, Newbery and Printz awards.